annakins/Katana/README.md

 #### Important
 - Katana and all associated pages are currently under construction.
 - **Please do not import Katana into any follower framework.
 She has her own.**
-- Feel free to use or delete the optional `cbbenude` files.
+- Feel free to use or delete the optional `cbbenude` files for your playthrough.
 #### Recruitment
 Ready to meet Katana?
 She's at the **Winking Skeever**, seeking adventure.